-The heating, ventilation and air conditioning (HVAC) system that brought your business through one of the harshest winters on record also will be required to operate reliably during the upcoming summer cooling season.
+The heating, ventilation and air conditioning (HVAC) system that brought your business through the winter also will be required to operate reliably during the summer cooling season.

 Consider calling your service firm to arrange service and inspection of your HVAC equipment before the summer heat arrives.